- Dental bone grafting is performed to improve the density and volume of the jawbone.

 What to expect after dental bone graft

-• gum or skin swelling,
+gum or skin swelling,

-• draining from the surgical site,
+draining from the surgical site,

-• slight bruising,
+slight bruising,

-• minor bleeding,
+minor bleeding,

-• nausea from anesthesia,
+nausea from anesthesia,

-• pain in the affected area.
+pain in the affected area.

 Use a cold compress and OTC pain relievers to manage these issues.
-You are unlikely to get an antibiotics prescription or need other medications if you are not prone to infections.
+You are unlikely to get an antibiotic prescription or need other medications if you are not prone to infections.
 Get plenty of sleep and take it easy for a couple of days.

 Dental bone graft aftercare also includes consuming mainly soft foods while the mouth heals.
 Food high in calcium and vitamin D can help speed up recovery.
 Avoid smoking, excessive drinking, and mouthwash that contains alcohol.

-After a few days or even weeks you can expect a follow-up visit, one that often includes X-rays.
+After a few days or even weeks, you can expect a follow-up visit, one that often includes X-rays.
 Those can confirm that an appropriate amount of bone growth has occurred and that your surgery was successful.
 You might also get stitches or staples removed at this time.

 Signs of dental bone graft failure

-Failure of a bone graft is relatively rare as it is a low-risk procedure.
+Failure of a bone graft is relatively rare, as it is a low-risk procedure.
 Nonetheless, some complications are possible.
 Smokers, elders, patients with chronic medical conditions, those who chose an allograft, and those with severe infection before grafting are at particular risk.

 The most common side effects are:

-• infection,
+infection,

-• heavy bleeding,
+heavy bleeding,

-• blood clotting,
+blood clotting,

-• nerve damage,
+nerve damage,

-• gum recession, and
+gum recession, and

-• anesthesia-related complications.
+anesthesia-related complications.

 FAQ